Judge grants US lobster fishery two-year reprieve from right whale-related restrictions

 Boasberg’s latest decision, issued Friday, 18 November, has given the lobster fishery and NMFS more time to finalize a new large whale take reduction plan, with a revised due date of 9 December, 2024.
 In the remedy, Boasberg called his decision to remand the NFMS’s final rule “without vacatur” (vacating) the entire rule “the easy part,” as both the Center for Biological Diversity and the NMFS and lobstermen are “largely on the same page.”

-However, Boasberg had a more difficult time decided whether to vacate the biological opinion outlining the lobster fisheries’ impact on right whales.
+However, Boasberg had a more difficult time deciding whether to vacate the biological opinion outlining the lobster fisheries’ impact on right whales.

 “The second factor, however, tilts the other way because of the considerable hardship such an order would inflict on the lobster industry and the states of Maine and Massachusetts,” Boasberg wrote in the decision.